cfpbackup/hmda-combined-documentation/documentation/api/institutions-api/index.md

 ## Search for an Institution by LEI

-This API allows a user to fetch information for an institution by the institution's LEI.
+This API is used to fetch information for a particular institution by the institution's LEI.

 ```